solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 Sometimes you want to instrument something that is constrained to the lifetime of a request rather than a discrete call and callback pairing.
-For these times there is `tv.instrumentHttp(...)`.
-It shares most of the signature of the `tv.instrument(...)` function, but with a response object in place of the callback.
+For these times there is `ao.instrumentHttp(...)`.
+It shares most of the signature of the `ao.instrument(...)` function, but with a response object in place of the callback.
 It will trigger the exits in reverse chronological order when the `end` event of the request is fired.